medined/perl-5-by-example/perl_5_by_example/operators.md

 ## The Range Operator (..)

-The range operator was already introduced to you in Chapter 3, "<A href="ch03.htm">Variables</A>," when you read about arrays.
+The range operator was already introduced to you in [](./variables.md) when you read about arrays.
 I review its use here - in an array context - in a bit more detail.

-<H3><A name="Example: Using the Range Operator">Example: Using the Range
+### Example: Using the Range Operator

-Operator</A></H3>When used with arrays, the range operator simplifies the process of creating arrays with contiguous sequences of numbers and letters.
+When used with arrays, the range operator simplifies the process of creating arrays with contiguous sequences of numbers and letters.
 We'll start with an array of the numbers one through ten.
 <P>